 - Query or command without argument, ex.
 HELP Shows the parameter value or performs the operation. - Command with argument, ex.
 ECHO=1 Assigns the value to the parameter. - Memory store command, ex.
-ALL Stores the parameter value(s) into the non-volatile EEPROM memory. - Memory store command with argument, ex.
+ALL Stores the nonservation realize(a) into a - Stores the parameter value(s) into the non-volatile EEPROM memory.
+Memory store command with argument, ex.
 MSG01= Assigns the value to the parameter and stores it immediately into the non-volatile EEPROM memory.